tacman/msgphp/docs/ddd/repositories.md

 ### `doFind($id): object`

-Find a single entity by its identity.
+Finds a single entity by its identity.
 Supported identity values should be `scalar`, `array` (composite [identity](identities.md)) and `object` (foreign entity or an [identifier](identifiers.md)).

 ---

 ### `doFindByFields(array $fields): object`

-Find the first entity matching all specified fields.
+Finds the first entity matching all specified fields.
 See `doFindAllByFields()` for supported field values.

 ---

 ### `doExists($id): bool`

-Verify if an entity exists by its identity.
+Verifies if an entity exists by its identity.
 See `doFind()` for supported identity values.

 ---

 ### `doExistsByFields(array $fields): bool`

-Verify if an entity exists matching all specified fields.
+Verifies if an entity matching all specified fields exists.
 See `doFindAllByFields()` for supported field values.

 ---

 ### `doSave(object $entity): void`

-Persist an entity in the identity map.
+Persists an entity into the identity map.
 The entity will be available on any subsequent query.

 ---

 ### `doDelete(object $entity): void`

-Remove an entity from the identity map.
+Removes an entity from the identity map.
 The entity will be unavailable on any subsequent query.

 ## Implementations